efernandezpascual/anthropogenic/doc/manuscript.md

 ‘IndVal’ value with a p-value lower than 0.05, as calculated with the R package ‘labdsv’ ([Roberts 2016](#ref-RN2311)) using 1.000.000 iterations.
-Additionally, we assigned to each group a regionalized level 4 EUNIS habitat code, using already codes when they existed, and creating new codes when not.
+Additionally, we assigned to each group a regionalized level 4 EUNIS habitat code, using pre-existing codes when they existed, and creating new codes when not.

 <u>Community traits and ecological requirements.</u> To describe the